-Attic Rain and ice dams are common issues faced by homeowners, especially during the winter season.
+Attic Rain and ice dams are common roofing issues faced by homeowners, especially during the winter season.
 While they may seem like minor inconveniences, they can lead to significant damage if left unaddressed.
-In this blog post, we’ll delve into what attic rain and ice dams are, their causes, effects on your home, an effective solution to mitigate them.
+In this blog post, we’ll delve into what attic rain and ice dams are, their causes, effects on your home, and effective solutions to mitigate them.

 What is Attic Rain?